bluescan/tacent/UnitTests/TestData/Images/PKM/Readme.txt

-The ETC1 and ETC2 encoded pkm     files were generated using etcpack.exe and the bat file.
+The ETC1, ETC2, and EAC encoded pkm files were generated using etcpack.exe and the bat file.
-The ETC1 and ETC2 encodes ktx(V1) files were generated using etcpack.exe and the bat file.